If you're still in high school and you're thinking about eventually pursuing a career in psychology, what can you do now to prepare for it?

-First, help her seek out volunteer opportunities to make a difference in the life of others.
+First, seek out volunteer opportunities to make a difference in the life of others.
 Most of these volunteer roles come with training.
-For instance, when I was in high school I was trained as a "peer counselor."
-I was given information on basic issues and how to help other students get the right help.
-I enjoyed this work very much and it gave me a feel for being a counselor.
+For instance, see whether you can be trained as a "peer counselor."
+You'll probably be given information on basic issues and how to help other students get the right help.
+This kind of work can give you a feeling for what it might like to be a counselor.

-In addition, she might be able to take additional psychology-related classes in high school such as sociology or child development.
+In addition, you might be take psychology-related classes in high school such as sociology or child development.
 A few high schools might even have a course like Abnormal Psychology.
-If none exist at her high school, there are online psychology courses she could look into.
+If none exist at your high school, there are online psychology courses to look into.

-You can help her further by setting up informational interviews for her with psychologists so she can find out more about what it is really like.
+You may also want to see whether you can set up informational interviews with psychologists to find out more about what it is really like.

-If she decides to indeed go on in the field, it will be important for her to get a bachelor's degree first.
-Since she is really interested in psychology, she could pick that as her major.
-However, it is not necessary to have a major in psychology in order to go on to enroll for a doctoral degree in psychology.
-She could choose to study a related course area such as literature, sociology, human development, women's studies, or philosophy.
+If you decides to go on in the field, it will be important to earn a bachelor's degree first.
+If you're really interested in psychology, that's the main major to consider.
+However, it is not necessary to have a major in psychology in order to go on to enroll for a doctoral degree program in psychology.
+You could choose to study a related course area such as literature, sociology, human development, women's studies, or philosophy.

-It would be great if she could get a psychology-related internship or volunteer job while she is in college.
+While you're in college, look into psychology-related internships or volunteer jobs.
 These jobs both give students a sense of what the work is like as well as provide good material for a resume.
-It may turn out that, in fact, she does not want to be clinician after all, or she wants to go in a slightly different direction such as education.
+It may turn out that, in fact, you donot want to be clinician after all, or you might decide to go in a slightly different direction such as education.

-However, should your daughter definitively decide to become a psychologist, she will eventually need to complete her doctorate, which includes a supervised internship.
+Those who definitively decide to become a psychologist, may eventually need to complete a doctorate, which includes a supervised internship.
 Psychologists also need to finish a certain number of supervised hours in post-doctoral training and sit for a state licensing exam.

-Finally, I suggest that you share with your daughter the website for the American Psychological Association.
-This site has a rich source of information for psychologists.
+Finally, the website for the American Psychological Association can be a rich source of information for future psychologists.